The History of CYC

 CYC performed Gabriel Faure’s Messe Basse with Oxford, England’s highly acclaimed organist, Clive Driskill-Smith, as part of the Cincinnati Museum Center’s Organ Series.
 In addition to collaborating with the Cincinnati Opera in 2009, CYC has provided the children’s chorus for the CCM Mainstage Opera program in 2005, 2007, 2008 and 2009, 2012, 2014, and 2017.
 Members representing all levels of the CYC program served as the ‘Dream Choir’ for a two week run of Joseph and the Amazing Technicolor Dreamcoat Broadway Tour in February 2006.
 The production starred Patrick Cassidy and Amy Adams of American Idol fame.
 The children’s performance met with excellent reviews.
 Of note is the choir’s participation as a Lab Choir performing Carmina Burana with CCM forces for Chorus America’s Conducting Workshop held in Cincinnati, May 2005.

-In 2014, CYC and CCM will be hosted the Chorus America Conducting Masterclass with Duane Wolf and Rollo Dilworth serving as lead faculty and Glenda Crawford, Robert Ward, Christine Jordanoff, James Bagwell, Eva Floyd and Robyn Lana serving as podium coaches.
+In 2014, CYC and CCM hosted the Chorus America Conducting Masterclass with Duane Wolf and Rollo Dilworth serving as lead faculty and Glenda Crawford, Robert Ward, Christine Jordanoff, James Bagwell, Eva Floyd and Robyn Lana serving as podium coaches.
 In 2010, CYC hosted the first biennial ACDA Children’s and Community Youth Conductor’s Retreat.

 In addition to regularly recording CYC concerts, the choir has twice been a participating ensemble in Amani Celebration, a CD offering the artistry of ‘North America’s Finest Children’s Choirs’ organized by the Amani Children’s Foundation with assistance from Henry Leck and the Indianapolis Children’s Choir (ICC).
 Proceeds from the 2006 and 2009 national releases benefit children of Africa who were orphaned by HIV/AIDS.
 The choir collaborated on a similar project with the Ceilidh Group, a local non-profit organization.
 The collaborative work of Cincinnati artists benefited three Greater Cincinnati children’s charities representing the following three focus areas; medical science, literature, and music.
 In 2014, CYC was honored to collaborate with and support WGUC.
 Bel Canto is featured on WGUC’s fundraiser CD, Bach to Cincinnati, which has helped public radio earn over $25,000.
 CYC is also a regularly featured artist on the Santa Barbara Music Publishing website.